 Defender of the Bond

 After all of the testimony has been compiled, the case is presented to the Defender of the Bond.
-The ministry or the work of the Defender is to present to the judges arguments in favor of upholding the validity of the marriage in question.
+The work of the Defender is to present to the judges arguments in favor of upholding the validity of the marriage in question.

 The case is then presented to a three-Judge panel (Tribunal) for a final decision.
 When the judges have reviewed the case, discussed it and arrived at a final decision, a sentence, or the results of their deliberations, is written.
 This sentence includes the basic facts and information of the marriage in question provided by the assembled testimony, a pertinent law section concerning the canonical grounds of the case and the judges’ decision, based upon the law of the Church and its application to the marriage in question.